ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ WhiteIsland.apk is an optimised positional tracking scene which should run smoothly on all devices even the S7.
 See option 1 on how to install.

+++ WhiteRoomShootingColours.apk is the game you can see in the video.
+Only the environment is differnt from the WhiteIsland.apk.

 ++ HelloARCore.apk is a small non GearVR app which can help you understand the scanning process of the ARCore app.
 This apk doesn't need to be signed because it isn`t a GearVR app, but the ARCore app must be installed.
 ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf).